ldtteam/MinecoloniesWiki/source/items/paperwalls.md

 <br>

 ## The Item
 Paper Walls are a block that acts like glass, but it is surrounded by a wooden frame.
-The paper portion has a low opacity but can be seen through.
+The paper portion has a low transparency but can be seen through.
 <br>

 <img src="../../assets/images/deco/paperwalls.png" alt="Paper Walls" />